Risk reduction

 Let’s say that you are a one person grassroots accessibility advocate and you want to make a dent in your company’s compliance.
 Here’s one place you can start.

-The average ADA complaint is estimated to cost $25,000,include legal fees and settlement and some minor audit/remediation.
+The average ADA complaint is estimated to cost $25,000, including legal fees and settlement and some minor audit/remediation.
 If your company is receiving 4 legitimate customer ADA complaints per year, the cost is $100,000.
 Annualized over 5 years this amount adds up to $500,000.

 (These are just examples to explain the math.
 Naturally, if your organization has direct experience with complaints and that data is obtainable, use that instead.
 It may be much higher, but it won’t be much lower.)